iofly/electest/README.md

 # electest
 Tooling about on the electron platform.
-No real aim except to lear how the platform works.
+No real aim except to learn how the platform works.
 To run it just run the following (Assuming you have Node.js and npm installed)

 `npm install`